Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Materials and Methods

 \subsubsection{Non-DP Training}

-The Rectified Linear Unit (ReLU) \cite{agarap2018deep} was chosen as the activation function in all layers.
+For the UKA-CXR dataset, the Rectified Linear Unit (ReLU) \cite{agarap2018deep} was chosen as the activation function in all layers.
 We performed data augmentation during training by applying random rotation in the range of $[-10, 10]$ degrees and medio-lateral flipping with a probability of $0.50$.
 The model was optimized using the NAdam \cite{dozat2016incorporating} optimizer with a learning rate of $5 \cdot 10^{-5}$.
 The binary weighted cross-entropy with inverted class frequencies of the training data was selected as the loss function.
 The training batch size was chosen to be $128$.
+In the PDAC dataset, we used an unweighted binary cross-entropy loss as well as the NAdam optimizer with a learning rate of $2\cdot 10^{-4}$.